adaltas/node-shell/packages/parameters/src/plugins/help.coffee.md

           "in extended mode,"
           "got #{JSON.stringify params}"
         ] unless Array.isArray(params) and not params.some (cparams) -> not is_object_literal cparams
-      # Extract the current commands from the parameters arguments
+      # Extract the current commands from the arguments
       unless options.extended
         throw utils.error [
           'Invalid Arguments:'